Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-intro.md

 1. Nest a function inside a function
 1. Reference a variable from the outer function in the inner function
 1. Make the inner function available outside the outer function
-    - Usually this means you return the inner function from the outer function
-    - We'll see other ways to do this later
+    - There are multiple ways to do this, but a common way is to return an inner function from an outer function, and that is what we will focus on in this lesson.

 ```javascript
 // Here is the outer function